 However, if you go down the pay and play route there are a couple of things to be aware of…

-Generally you’re at the mercy of the golf clubs.
-Some clubs won’t allow visitors to play on either a Saturday or a Sunday or at other restricted days – not ideal if you work 9-5 Monday to Friday.
+- Some clubs won’t allow visitors to play on either a Saturday or a Sunday or on other restricted days – not ideal if you work 9-5 Monday to Friday.

-You’re also limited to the times available.
+- You’re also limited to the times available.
 Some clubs will block out the best times for member bookings and only offer the remaining times to visitors.
-Again if you’re not fussy about when you’re playing this can be OK, however, if you have a family or are limited by time it may not be the best option.

 If you’re going down this route, you’ll also need some like minded friends.
 It’s probably best if you have at least a 3 ball when visiting golf courses, the last thing you want to do is shell out north of £50 for a round and find you’re on your own stuck behind a four ball.